Velocidex/velociraptor-docs/content/vql_reference/server/source/_index.md

-notebook_cell_table|A notebook cell can have multiple tables.)|int64 start_row|Start reading the result set from this row|int64 count|Maximum number of clients to fetch (default unlimited)'|int64
+notebook_cell_table|A notebook cell can have multiple tables.)|int64 start_row|Start reading the result set from this row|int64 count|Maximum number of clients to fetch (default unlimited)'|int64 orgs|Run the query over these orgs.
+If empty use the current org.'|list of string

 Required Permissions:
 <i class="linkcolour label pull-right label-success">READ_RESULTS</i>